CSULB's new program to eliminate campus waste by 2030!

 How to Properly Sort Your Waste

-With the new Zero Waste Stations, you will be able to separate your waste in any of the two bins: Mixed Recycling for recyclables, or Landfill│Trash for items that cannot be recycled.
+With the new Zero Waste Stations, you will be able to separate your waste in any of the two bins: Mixed Recycling for recyclables, or Landfill│Trash for all items that cannot be recycled.
 Each bin is labeled and includes helpful signage with photos and a list of acceptable items to make sorting as easy as 1-2-3.

 What is Waste Not?